woggioni/rbcs/rbcs-server-memcache/README.md

 - `digest`: digest algorithm to use on the key before submission to memcache (optional, no digest is applied if omitted)
-- `compression`: compression algorithm to apply to cache values before, currently only `deflate` is supported (optionla, if omitted compression is disabled)
+- `compression`: compression algorithm to apply to cache values before, currently only `deflate` is supported (optional, if omitted compression is disabled)
 - `compression-level`: compression level to use, deflate supports compression levels from 1 to 9, where 1 is for fast compression at the expense of speed (optional, 6 is used if omitted)
 ```xml